-CTE S CTE Standards and Benchmarks 17.0 Frame walls using cold-formed steelThe student will be able to: 17.01 Identify the components of a steel framing system.
-17.02 Identify and select the tools and fasteners used in a steel framing system.
-17.03 Identify applications for steel framing systems.
-17.04 Demonstrate the ability to build back-to-back, box and L-headers.
-(Optional) 17.05 Lay out and install a steel stud structural wall with openings to include bracing and blocking.
-(Optional) 17.06 Lay out and install a steel stud non-structural wall with openings to include blocking and bracing.
-(Optional) 18.0 Lay out and construct an exterior stair systemThe student will be able to: 18.01 Identify the types of exterior stair systems.
-18.02 Identify the parts of an exterior stair system.
-18.03 Calculate the number of treads and risers for an exterior stair system.
-18.04 Lay out, cut and assemble an exterior and/or interior stair system.
-19.0 Apply roofing applicationsThe student will be able to: 19.01 Identify the materials and methods used in roofing.
-19.02 Explain the safety requirements for roofing installation jobs.
+tandards and Benchmarks Frame walls using cold-formed steel (Optional)The student will be able to: 16.01 Identify the components of a steel framing wall system.
+16.02 Identify and select the tools and fasteners used in a steel framing wall system.
+16.03 Identify applications for steel framing wall systems.
+16.04 Demonstrate the ability to build other cold-formed steel wall framing components.
+16.05 Lay out and install a steel stud structural and/or non-structural wall with openings to include bracing and blocking.
+Lay out, cut and rough frame a stair systemThe student will be able to: 17.01 Identify various types of stair systems.
+17.02 Identify the components of stair systems.
+17.03 Calculate the size and number of treads and risers for a stair system.
+17.04 Lay out, cut and assemble a stair system.
+Identify, select and install various roofing materials for building structuresThe student will be able to: 18.01 Identify the materials and methods used in roofing.
+18.02 Explain the safety requirements for roofing installation jobs.
+18.03 Install fiberglass/asphalt shingles on various roof types.

-CTE S Standards and Benchmarks 19.03 Install fiberglass shingles on gable and hip roofs.
-19.04 Close up a valley using fiberglass shingles.
-19.05 Explain how to make various roof projections watertight when using fiberglass shingles.
-19.06 Complete the proper cuts and install hip and ridge caps using fiberglass shingles.
-19.07 Lay out, cut and install a cricket or saddle.
-19.08 Demonstrate the techniques for installing other selected types of roofing materials.
-20.0 Apply thermal and moisture protectionThe student will be able to: 20.01 Identify the characteristics of various types of insulation material.
-20.02 Calculate the required amounts of insulation for a structure.
-20.03 Install selected insulation materials.
-20.04 Describe the requirements for moisture control and fresh air ventilation.
-20.05 Install or discuss the installation of moisture and vapor barriers.
-20.06 Describe air infiltration and exfiltration control requirements.
-21.0 Install windows and exterior doorsThe student will be able to: 21.01 Identify various types of fixed, sliding and swinging windows including sliding, patio and French doors.
-21.02 Identify various materials and techniques used to install a window.
-21.03 Identify the requirements for a proper window installation.
-21.04 Install a pre-hung window in accordance with manufacturer's installation instructions.
-21.05 Identify the common types of exterior doors and explain how they are constructed.
-21.06 Identify various materials and techniques used to install a door.
-21.07 Identify the types of thresholds and door frames used with exterior doors.
-21.08 Install a pre-hung exterior door.
-21.09 Identify the various types of locksets used on exterior doors and explain how they are installed.
+CTE S Standards and Benchmarks 18.04 Install roofing materials correctly in a roof valley.
+18.05 Explain how to make various roof projections watertight when using fiberglass/asphalt shingles.
+18.06 Properly cut and install hip and ridge caps using fiberglass/asphalt shingles.
+18.07 Lay out, cut and install a cricket or saddle.
+18.08 Identify and discuss techniques for installing various types of roofing systems.
+19.0 Identify and apply appropriate thermal boundary, moisture protection and water management systemsThe student will be able to: 19.01 Identify, select and install various types of insulation material and moister/air barriers.
+19.02 Calculate the required amounts of insulation and moisture/air barriers for a structure.
+19.03 Identify, select, and install materials to provide an effective water management system for a structure.
+19.04 Identify, discuss and/or install moisture, air, and vapor barriers.
+19.05 Describe air infiltration and exfiltration control requirements.
+20.0 Install windows and exterior doorsThe student will be able to: 20.01 Identify various types of fixed, sliding and swinging windows including sliding, patio and French doors.
+20.02 Identify various materials and techniques used to install a window.
+20.03 Identify the requirements for a proper window installation.
+20.04 Install a pre-hung window in accordance with manufacturer's installation instructions.
+20.05 Identify the common types of exterior doors and explain how they are constructed.
+20.06 Identify various materials and techniques used to install a door.
+20.07 Identify the types of thresholds and door frames used with exterior doors.
+20.08 Install a pre-hung exterior door.
+20.09 Identify the various types of locksets used on exterior doors and explain how they are installed.
+20.10 Discuss and/or install various types of locksets.